4ms/metamodule-docs-website/docs/faq.md

  - Valley (Plateau, uGraph, Topograph, Feline, Interzone, Amalgam)

-See [the Plugins page](https://metamodule.4ms.info/plugins) for a full up-to-date list of plugins that are available, and which modules.
+See [the Plugins page](https://metamodule.4ms.info/plugins) for a full up-to-date list of plugins and modules that are available.

 ---